gramalingam/onnx/docs/proposals/ShardingFormalism.md

 **Constraints on input sharding**
 * For any non-broadcast axis, the sharding spec of the two (or more) inputs must be identical
 * Any broadcast axis of size 1 (in the unsharded original tensor) must be replicated across all devices that participate in the parallel computation (that is, all devices identified in the node's sharding spec).
+* The case where there are two or more broadcast axes is more involved.
+Some conditions must be satisfied to ensure that the natural output (without extra communication ops) has a proper (complete) sharding.
+The constraint is that the sharding specs of the multiple broadcast axes must be *composable*, which is illustrated down below.

 **Inference of output sharding**
 * The sharding spec for any axes of the output is the same as the sharding spec for the axes of the